Department Chair and Susan Dwight Bliss Professor of Epidemiology (Environmental Health Sciences) and of Ophthalmology and Visual Science

 Mary E. Pinchot Professor of Forestry and Environmental Studies and Professor of Environmental Health

 Dr. Bell's research investigates how human health is affected by atmospheric systems, including air pollution and weather.
 Much of this work is based in epidemiology, biostatistics, and environmental engineering.
 The research is designed to be policy-relevant and contribute to well-informed decision-making to better protect human health.

 Dr. Bogucki has been Board Certified in Internal Medicine, Infectious Diseases and Emergency Medicine, and joined the Yale Emergency Medicine faculty in 1989.
-Dr. Bogucki holds several positions of leadership in the Fire Service and EMS communities.
-She chairs the NFPA 1582 Task Group, serves on the Board of Visitors of the National Fire Academy, and conducts on-site investigations of fire fighter line-of-duty deaths for NIOSH.
+Dr. Bogucki has held several positions of leadership in the Fire Service and EMS communities.
+She chaired the NFPA 1582 Task Group, and remains a principal member of the NFPA 1500 Technical Committee; she served on the Board of Visitors of the National Fire Academy, and conducted on-site investigations of fire fighter line-of-duty deaths...

 Professor of Medicine (Occupational Medicine)